From the perspective of NARA’s newest staff member, Communications Director Anna Wilkinson

 Part of refreshing rendering’s public identity included creating new, highly visual, and quick to absorb educational infographics that you could hand to someone on the street who had never even heard of our industry and ask them a minute later, “So, why is rendering sustainable?”… and they could tell you.

-If our past infographics were at the intermediate level of education, we like to think of these as at an introductory level – defining the core takeaways of rendering.
+If our past infographics were at the intermediate level of education, we like to think of these as at an introductory level of education to rendering – defining the core takeaways of the industry.

 The first infographic we developed, “Rendering: The Facts,” covers the basics of what makes rendering so sustainable in easy to see and digest graphics and blurbs.